Crewe Diesel TMD: LNWR Heritage

-LNWR Heritage a heritage rail restoration company owned by the Royal Scot Locomotive and General Trust moved to the site in early 2015, transferring much of their operation from their former base north of the railway station at Crewe Heritage Centre.
+LNWR Heritage, a heritage rail restoration company owned by the Royal Scot Locomotive and General Trust, moved to the site in early 2015; it transferred much of its operation from their former base, north of the railway station at Crewe Heritage Centre.

-Leasing several of the roads inside the main building, LNWR Heritage can make use of 5 and 45 ton cranes, heavy lifting jacks, pit roads and dedicated workshop and paint shop facilities, aimed at providing a permanent base for their heritage rail engineering work for many years to come.
+Leasing several of the roads inside the main building, LNWR Heritage can make use of five- and 45-ton cranes, heavy lifting jacks, pit roads, and dedicated workshop and paint shop facilities, aimed at providing a permanent base for their heritage rail engineering work for many years to come.